sanctumos/cochlea/docs/quick-reference.md

 # Quick Reference Card

+*Sanctum Cochlea is a fork of the letta-voice experiment, evolved into a comprehensive voice agent platform.*

 ## Connect to VPS-Hosted Letta in 3 Steps

 ### 1. Set Environment Variable (No Code Changes!)